 Revision Rhinoplasty

 Primary Approach: This surgical procedure is typically the most comprehensive solution for correcting a piggy nose.
-The surgeon may use grafting techniques to lengthen the nasal tip and decrease its upward tilt.
+The doctor may use grafting techniques to lengthen the nasal tip and decrease its upward tilt.
 Cartilage grafts, often taken from the septum, ear, or ribs, can rebuild the nasal structure and provide a more natural angle.

 Refinement Techniques: Minor adjustments involve repositioning the nasal tip cartilage or adding support to the columella, the structure between the nostrils, to drop the tip to a more natural position.